 Drinking plenty of liquids, especially water, is a great way to keep your body hydrated.
 In addition, it can be helpful to prevent any build-up of bacteria in your bladder and expel all that nasty infection-causing organisms before they can develop into an infection.

 Many people believe that cranberries are a cure for UTIs.
 Studies have not been able to conclusively prove the tart berry as helpful but it is certainly not harmful.
-Some scientists believe that drinking cranberry juice can be helpful in preventing UTIs in those who are genetically predispositioned to get UTIs by increasing the acidity in the urine and make it a less hospital environment for bacteria to grow.
+Some scientists believe that drinking cranberry juice can be helpful in preventing UTIs in those who are genetically predisposed to get UTIs by increasing the acidity in the urine and make it a less hospitable environment for bacteria to grow.

 Others believe that cranberry juice makes it harder for infection causing bacteria to stick to urinary walls.

 UTIs occur mainly during a woman’s reproductive and post menopausal years.
 Women who experience recurring UTIs can face an unending cycle of symptoms, diagnosis and antibiotics.
 This cycle can often only be broken when the root cause of the infection is determined.